Our People

 Andrew Hawkins is the first Old Boy Headmaster of The Southport School.
 Mr Hawkins came to TSS as a boarder in McKinley House from Emerald.
 After graduating from TSS in 1995 as Vice-School Captain, Mr Hawkins ventured off on a Gap Year to the UK and it was here that he fell in love with teaching.
 After returning to Australia he studied a combined Bachelor of Applied Science (Human Movement Studies) and Education degree at The University of Queensland with the sole purpose of becoming a PE Teacher.
 After a number of years teaching at state high schools in Brisbane and a Boarding Master at Brisbane Grammar School, Mr Hawkins took up a full-time PE teaching position at TSS in 2004.
 While at TSS, Mr Hawkins has held the roles of Physical Education Head of Department, Dean of Students Years 8 & 9, Dean of Students Years 10-12, Biddle Boarding Housemaster and Deputy Headmaster – Head of Senior School.

-Mrs Leith McColl
+Ms Leith McColl

 BSocWk/Business Owner

-Leith McColl owns and manages a sheep and cattle property 50 km East of Goondiwindi on the Dumeresq River, producing fat lambs, merino wool and Shorthorn cattle for the domestic market.
+Ms McColl owns and manages a sheep and cattle property 50 km East of Goondiwindi on the Dumeresq River, producing fat lambs, merino wool and Shorthorn cattle for the domestic market.

 Leith was educated at Clayfield College and University of Queensland.
 She has a Bachelor of Social Work, majoring in Rural and Economic Development and worked in North Western Queensland and the Northern Territory in Aboriginal, Mining and Pastoral communities, before returning to Goondiwindi to work on the family Merino Stud.